How much does it cost to sell a house?

 Usually you can save money on conveyancing fees by asking the same conveyancer to act for you for both the sale of your existing property and the purchase of your new property.
 The two properties do not need to be in the same area.

 You can also shop around for a conveyancer.
 Your estate agent is likely to recommend a local one, with whom he or she has a good relationship.
 Bear in mind that he or she might also receive commission for introducing you.
-However, your conveyancer does not need to be local to you or the property – conveyancing can be done at distance.
+However, your conveyancer does not need to be local to you or the property – conveyancing can be done at distance through online conveyancing.
+(You may wish to read about how online conveyancing works and how much does it cost compared to their solicitors and licensed conveyancers).

 As a seller, you should expect to pay in the region of £500 to £750 for conveyancing.
 The buyer is likely to have to pay more because his or her conveyancer will have to carry out more work, such as conducting searches.